raycerna/telco-churn-analysis/Readme.md

 #### 𝐻𝑎  : online security does affect a customer churning

 ### Having additional services prevents a customer from churning

+## Additional hypotheses
+`Is there a relationship monthly charges and when (tenure) a customer will churn?`
+#### 𝐻0 : There is no linear correlation between monthly charges and whether a customer will churn.
+#### 𝐻𝑎 : There is a linear relationship between monthly charges and whether a customer will churn.

 ## Data dictionary from Raw Data